The history of ventilation

 Elias Heyman (1829–1889)

-The first Swedish professor in hygiene at the Karolinska Institute, made an extensive study in Stockholm of schools with different ventilation systems, including measurements of CO2.
+The first Swedish professor in hygiene at the Karolinska Institute conducted an extensive study in Stockholm of schools with different ventilation systems, including measurements of CO2.

-In schools without any measures for ventilation he measured concentrations of CO2 up to and over 5,000 ppm, while in schools with some kind of ventilation, he typically measured maximum concentrations of between 1,500 and 3,000 ppm.
+In schools without any measures for ventilation, he measured concentrations of CO2 up to and over 5,000 ppm.
+In contrast, he typically measured maximum concentrations of between 1,500 and 3,000 ppm in schools with some ventilation.

 Willis Carrier (1876–1950)